7 Best Tail Spend Management Tools of 2026

 - Identifies cost-saving alternatives and reduces supplier count automatically

-- Turns categories that never went through procurement into negotiated agreements
+- Turns previously ignored categories into negotiated agreements

 Cons:

-- Not suitable for companies still building basic purchasing processes
+- Companies still building basic purchasing processes should start with foundational tools first

 7. GEP SMART

 GEP SMART categorizes tail spend data to find savings opportunities across global business units with enterprise-grade analytics.
-The platform provides the spend visibility and categorization capabilities that multi-location operations need to understand where tail spend accumulates across complex organizational structures.
+The platform provides the spend visibility that multi-location operations need to understand where money goes across regions and departments.

 Pros: